joaomlourenco/novathesis/README.md

 - Support for user-defined covers.
 (7.0.0)

 #### BETTER:
+- Improved printing of advisers and committee.
+(7.0.1)
 - Lots of minor bugfixes; (7.0.0)
 - Fixing compilation with “xelatex” for all the schools (except NOVA/ITQB).
 (7.0.0)